The emperor Caligula (37-41 CE) has gone down as one of Rome’s worst.

 And while nothing depicting the event survives outside the ancient literature, he is returning from the campaign in the BBC series I CLAUDIUS (which, if you haven’t yet seen it, is a must-watch before visiting Rome!)

-Caligula’s mental degeneracy is well attested in the ancient sources.
+Caligula’s mental degeneracy is well attested among the ancient sources.
 Suetonius describes him as a hollow-eyed insomniac who would regularly converse with the moon.
 The biographer also tells us that Caligula shunned regular Roman dress for eccentric costumes, including Apollo, Venus, and even the Macedonian conqueror, Alexander the Great.

 Caligula allegedly had a bridge built between his palace on the Palatine Hill and the Temple of Jupiter on the Capitoline so he could cross above the Roman Forum to consult the god of god’s in safety.
+According to the Jewish ambassador Philo of Alexandria, who had an audience with the emperor in Caligula’s Palace on the Esquiline Hill, Caligula intended to erect a statue of himself in the Temple of Jerusalem.

 But buying into the idea that Caligula was mad is too easy.

-Calling Caligula mad oversimplifies his behaviour.
+Calling Caligula mad oversimplifies his behavior.
 It takes away any blame from the senators who offered to worship him as a god, and who scraped to bend the knee and appease him.
 And we should always remember that it was precisely the people Caligula delighted in persecuting – the senatorial class – who left us the surviving history.

 It could be that there was another reason behind Caligula’s actions; one that hasn’t survived in the official histories, but which makes perfect sense in the context of ruling as a Roman emperor.